Armed Forces of Turkmenistan: Military policy of Niyazov

 Turkmenistan's military is considered to be the most neutral of all former republics of the Soviet Union.
 The country's military did not sign the Tashkent Treaty in May 1992, becoming an observer in the Council of Ministers of Defense of the CIS.
 Turkmenistan's first military doctrine was adopted in 1994 enforcing this.
 The neutral policy of Turkmenistan was also emphasized in relation to the 1996 Afghan War, maintaining an even relationship with both the Taliban and the Afghan government.
-Following the events of 9/11, coalition troops did not appear on Turkmen territory, in particular, when President Niyazov refused to provide the German government with a base to store German aircraft, arguing that the country intends to continue to follow the principles of neutrality.
+Following the September 11 terrorist attacks, coalition troops did not appear on Turkmen territory.
+President Niyazov refused to provide the German government with a base to store German aircraft, arguing that the country intends to continue to follow the principles of neutrality.

 In 2002, a "labor army" was created by Niyazov's orders which saw the creation of specialized labor military units.
 Soldiers in these units began to be sent from military units to enterprises, construction sites and hospitals as cheap labor, being removed from the jurisdiction of the Ministry of Defense.